 Construction is a vitally important sector that contributes greatly to the economic growth of the country.
 It is one of the UK’s largest industries employing over 2.5 million people and is one of the most diverse industries in the UK.
-Our industry has something everyone can relate to or have an opinion on.
-This is because we use, see, and live in its products through our everyday lives.
+Our industry has a wide range of professions which can be suited to everyone’s needs.

 Do you want to be part of an innovative and exciting industry that saves people money, makes people feel more comfortable, keeps people clean and warm, and have a direct impact on helping our environment to create a more sustainable and healthier planet?

-We offer a very diverse level of curriculum courses from entry-level SCQF 3 to apprentice and advanced craft SCQF 6/7.
+We offer a very diverse level of curriculum courses from entry-level SCQF 4 to apprentice and advanced craft SCQF 6/7.
 This allows learners of all levels the opportunity to learn and enhance their skills.
-Our staff have a wealth of industrial & educational knowledge and experience, including a world skills trainer ambassador to support, nurture and train all candidates to showcase their skill and be the very best they can be.
+Our staff have a wealth of industrial and educational knowledge and experience, including a WorldSkills trainer ambassador to support, nurture and train all candidates to showcase their skill and be the very best they can be.

 Our Arbroath and Kingsway campuses have multi-functional workshops kitted out with modern tools and equipment providing a supportive environment that helps provide creative and practical learning facilities.